-Each student, instructor, and staff member has the right to be treated with respect and dignity.
-A show of disrespect toward a student or staff member or insubordination on the part of a student, whether verbal or silent, physical or non-physical, passive or aggressive, will not be tolerated on school grounds or at school sponsored functions.
+Each student, instructor, and staff member have the right to be treated with respect and dignity.
+A show of disrespect toward a student or staff member or insubordination on the part of a student, whether verbal or silent, physical, or nonphysical, passive, or aggressive, will not be tolerated on school grounds or at school sponsored functions.